 Giving users the ability to interact with your web site is one of the key elements to its success.
 Allowing users to post a comment or response and socially sharing are two of the basic fundamentals of web interaction, another, maybe less popular, is giving users the quickfire option of grading or rating a post, by using the super simple five star method or by the voting up or down approach.

-The original jQuery Rater Plugins usage nah been based on a fully degradable form submission model which means you must use markup containing an option list.
+The original jQuery Rater Plugin has been based on a fully degradable form submission model which means you must use markup containing an option list.
 Unfortunately, this means it became quite complex to support a rating model that fires off an ajax request to submit a new rating.

 The developer wrote the new jQuery Rater Plugin for Star Ratings that should reduce the complexity of implementing an ajax rating scenario on the client side.
 The server side is easier as well since the markup doesn't change after a user has already rated.
 This plugin can also support multiple raters per page.

-The Star Rating widget is a plugin for the jQuery that creates a non-obstrusive star rating control by turning a collection of radio boxes/select options into a sleek star-rating control.
+The jQuery Star Rating Plugin widget is a plugin for jQuery that creates a non-obstrusive star rating control by turning a collection of radio boxes/select options into a sleek star-rating control.

 RabidRatings is an eye-caching ratings system whill allows users to your website to rate virtually anything with simplicity.